WalletWasabi/WasabiDoc/docs/using-wasabi/BuildSource.md

 So only compile these branches if you know what you are doing, and run them at your own risk only on [testnet](/using-wasabi/Testnet.md).
 :::

-Add the developer to your remote & fetch his work & checkout the branch & pull the latest commits:
+Add the developer to your remote & fetch his work & check out the branch & pull the latest commits:

 ```sh
 git remote add nopara73 https://github.com/nopara73/WalletWasabi